renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/faq.md

 > No, never.
 The protocol is open, permissionless, and immutable.

 ### Is Renegade Hiring?
 > Yes, we are [hiring](https://jobs.renegade.fi) across all roles.
+For technical
-> For technical contributors, we work in-person in San Francisco.
+> contributors, we work in-person in San Francisco, 6 days a week.

 ### How can I get in contact?
 > [Twitter DM](https://twitter.com/renegade_fi) or email (chris@renegade.fi) is